EAA Media Room

 Senior Communications Advisor

-EAA's mission is dedicated to growing aviation through participation.
+EAA's mission is dedicated to growing participation in aviation.
 We strive to make aviation easier, more accessible, more rewarding and more fun.
 EAA ignites and nurtures interest by embracing "The Spirit of Aviation" in all that we do.
 EAA encourages and supports:

 - Clear pathways that ignite and nurture interest;